 Things are moving fast in this new COVID-19 world.
 We want to do our bit and help you stay informed, so please bookmark this page where we will be bringing together information relevant to the New Zealand property industry as it happens.

-The information in this blog post is current as at midday on 25 March 2020.
+The information in this blog post is current as at 1:30pm on 15 May 2020.
 Please make sure you stay informed as this event continues to unfold.

 The New Zealand government’s new NZ$12.1 billion economic package includes:

 - NZ$5.1 billion in wage subsidies for affected businesses.
 This measure has been designed to help businesses retain their employees (even if the employee is unable to work any hours).
 It’s also available to sole traders and the self-employed.
 Eligibility is based on a projected 30% decline in revenue, as a result of this pandemic.Applications can be madehere, and will be open until New Zealand moves down from COVID-19 Alert Level 4.Payment ratesare:

 - for full-time employees, who work 20 hours or more per week: $585.80 (gross) per week

 - for part-time employees, who work less than 20 hours per week: $350 (gross) per week